Final dispute over undefined vs null in JS/TS

 reading a thread I suspect

-that even two proponents of using both null
+that even two proponents of using both null and undefined sooner

 than later will argue about what should be used when.
 In team environment it is